Fees and Financial Information

 Students who have not paid their fees or made arrangements with Accounting Services for payment of fees in full, by the scheduled dates will have their registrations cancelled from programs and all courses in which they are currently registered.

-Students with outstanding indebtedness to Lethbridge College are placed on Financial Hold and all transcripts, marks statements, parchments, and Student I.D. cards are withheld.
+Students with outstanding indebtedness to Lethbridge College are placed on Financial Hold and all transcripts, parchments, and Student I.D. cards are withheld.
 In addition to collection procedures, this will restrict access to the College in the future.
 The Accounting Services Department should be contacted immediately to resolve any outstanding obligations.
 Issuance of “NSF” cheques will result in the student not being able to pay with a cheque in the future.

 Subsequent to initial registration in various courses, the College does permit a restricted time period for the student to adjust their course load by making such changes through the Registrar’s Office no later than the end of Add/Drop Period.